 a) Development should be inspired by, respect and enhance local character, building materials and distinctiveness of the area in which it would be situated.
 Proposals which are rich in architectural detail, individual, yet sympathetic to the local vernacular will be particularly supported.
-In areas with particularly high heritagevalue (such as Conservation Areas), new development should be sympathetic to those characteristics that make these places special.
+In areas with particularly high heritage value (such as Conservation Areas), new development should be sympathetic to those characteristics that make these places special.

 - b) All development should respect the context in which it is taking place and respond to the unique characteristics of the individual site and the wider local environment beyond the site's boundaries to ensure that it is integrated as far as possible into the existing built form of the District.
-New development should be directed away from undeveloped areas of land which are important to the form and character of a settlement or locality. - c) Development should be well planned to: - incorporate safe and inclusive design, suitable for all to access; - ii. make the most of local built and natural assets: - iii. be of a scale, density and design that would not cause damage to the qualities, character and amenity of the areas in which they are situated; - iv. ensure that the amenities of existing and future neighbouring occupiers are safeguarded; - v. reflect the landscape or streetscape in which it is situated and include an appropriate landscaping scheme where needed: - vi enable adaptation, allowing for mixed uses with the potential to change use where appropriate; - vii enable adaptation, ensuring suitability for today's users and capability for alteration to suit users in a future changing climate; - viii where appropriate, encourage travel by a variety of modes of transport; - ix minimise waste and encourage re-use and recycling wherever possible.

-Heritage assets within the District will be protected, conserved and enhanced, ensuring that residents and visitors can appreciate and enjoy them through:

-- d) Promoting buildings worthy of special protection for statutory listed status; - e) Permitting development to enable historic buildings, parks and gardens to be maintained in good repair, especially where this supports tourism or business development, providing such development is consistent with the historic character - f) Ensuring development in existing Conservation Areas is consistent with the special character as described in the

-Statement or Appraisal for that Area, keep these Areas under review and work with local communities to appraise other areas of special architectural or historic interest in the towns, suburbs and villages of the District to inform potential designation of additional Conservation Areas:
+New development should be directed away from undeveloped areas of land which are important to the form and character of a settlement or locality. - c) Development should be well planned to: - i) Incorporate safe and inclusive design, suitable for all to access; - ii) Make the most of local built and natural assets; - iii) Be of a scale, density and design that would not cause damage to the qualities, character and amenity of the areas in which they are situated; - iv) Ensure that the amenities of existing and future neighbouring occupiers are safeguarded; - v) Reflect the landscape or streetscape in which it is situated and include an appropriate landscaping scheme where needed; - vi) Enable adaptation, allowing for mixed uses with the potential to change use where appropriate; - vii) Enable adaptation, ensuring suitability for today's users and capability for alteration to suit users in a future changing climate; - viii) Where appropriate, encourage travel by a variety of modes of transport; - ix) Minimise waste and encourage re-use and recycling wherever possible. - d) Heritage assets within the District, and their setting, will be protected, conserved and enhanced, ensuring that residents and visitors can appreciate and enjoy them through: - Supporting proposals for the statutory listing of buildings where it can be demonstrated that the buildings meet the criteria for designation; - Realising and actively seeking opportunities within the planning process to secure the viable and sustainable future of heritage assets at risk of neglect or loss, especially where this supports tourism or business development, providing such development is consistent with the significance of the heritage asset; - iii) Ensuring development in existing Conservation Areas is consistent with the special character as described in the Statement or Appraisal for that Area, keep these Areas under review and work with local communities to appraise other areas of special architectural or historic interest in the towns, suburbs and villages of the District to inform potential designation of additional Conservation Areas;

-- g) Safeguarding scheduled ancient monuments and non-scheduled nationally important archaeological remains, and other areas of archaeological potential or importance and areas of historic landscape. - h) Encouraging improved access to buildings and places of heritage for local people and visitors; - i) Identifying heritage assets of local importance. - j) Supporting development which helps to promote visitor accomodation, understanding and appreciation of the Grand Union Canal and Foxton Locks (including the Inclined Plane) and full restoration of the Victorian Boat Lift.
+- iv) Safeguarding Scheduled Monuments and non-scheduled nationally important archaeological remains, and other areas of archaeological potential or importance and areas of historic landscape; - v) Encouraging improved access to buildings and places of heritage for local people and visitors; - vi) Identifying heritage assets of local importance; - vii) Promoting and managing Foxton Locks and the Grand Union Canal as a tourism attraction and key strategic Green Infrastructure corridor in line with the Conservation Plan and Heritage Partnership Agreement.